eQualityTime/FlowersForTuring/faq.md

 # Are donations anonymous?

 They are, although if you would like a special message put on your bunch, let us know and we'll handle that for you.
+We do extract the list of cities from the donor records so we can write a 'from' on each bunch of flowers.
+That list looks like this:

+*     from Stoke-on-Trent, Staffordshire, United Kingdom
+*     from Preston, Lancashire, United Kingdom
+*     from Mytholmroyd, West Yorkshire, United Kingdom
+*     from Filey, North Yorkshire, United Kingdom
+*     from Clemson, South Carolina, United States
+*     from Wien, Austria
+*     from Norwich, Norfolk, United Kingdom
+*     from Chichester, United Kingdom
+*     from Durham, North Carolina, United States
+*     from San Francisco, California, United States

+We believe is sufficiently anonymous (these are checked by hand by two separate people to make sure that nothing silly happens.

 Please click [here](donate) to move on to the donation page.